rm511130/MarkLogic/README.md

 ![](./images/k8s-dashboard.png)

-- Leave the browser open and proceed to step #7.
+- Leave the browser open and proceed to step #8.

-## 7. Creating a MarkLogic v10 DB on K8s
+## 8. Creating a MarkLogic v10 DB on K8s

-- With the `small` K8s cluster up and running, we need only execute the following commands:
+- Using the `small` K8s cluster, we need only execute the following commands:

 ```
 cd /work/marklogic